top of page

 • 2021- 2022: Visiting Lecturer, Anthropology, Georgia Southern University, Statesboro, Georgia

-• 2021 - Current: Adjunct Instructor, International Relations, Piedmont University, Demorest, Georgia
+• 2021 - Adjunct Instructor, International Relations, Piedmont University, Demorest, Georgia

-• 2021 - Current: Managing Editor, Journal of Intersectionality and Zanj: Journal of Critical Global South Studie
+• 2021 - Current: Managing Editor, Journal of Intersectionality and Zanj: Journal of Critical Global South Studies

 • 2019 – Current: Research Fellow, Zanj: Global South Research Consortium